Vaishno Devi Temple: Activities by SMVDSB

-For pilgrim comfort, the Shrine Board has established multiple guest houses and accommodation facilities.
+The Shrine Board has set up guest houses and accommodation facilities.
 These include the Niharika complex, Aashirwad Bhawan, Trikuta Bhawan, and Shakti Bhawan at Katra.
-A Spiritual Growth Centre is also run by the Shrine Board in Katra whose facilities include an auditorium, conference hall, amphitheatre, and library.
+A Spiritual Growth Centre is also run by the Shrine Board in Katra, where facilities include an auditorium, conference hall, amphitheatre and library.
 At Bhawan, the shrine board has developed the Kalika Bhawan, Shridhar Bhawan, Gauri Bhawan, Vaishnavi Bhawan, Manokamana Bhawans, Durga Bhawan, etc. for pilgrim accommodation.
-Multiple other accommodations are run by the board on the tracks, such as the Shubhra Bhawan at Banganga and Bhawans at Ardhkuwari.
+Other accommodations are run by the board on the tracks, such as the Shubhra Bhawan at Banganga and Bhawans at Ardhkuwari.
 In Jammu, the Shrine Board has constructed the Kalika Dham, Saraswati Dham, and Vaishnavi Dham near the Jammu Railway Station.
-The Shrine Board also runs a souvenier and prasad shop at the Jammu airport.
+The Shrine Board runs a souvenir and prasad shop at the Jammu airport.

-The Shrine Board has also constructed and maintains a sports complex in Katra town, which includes badminton and tennis courts along with a dedicated gymnasium and a sports stadium, which is the largest in Reasi district.
-The sports complex is well known for producing gifted sportspersons, like Sheetal Devi and Rakesh Kumar, both of whom won bronze medals at the Paris Paralympics in 2024.
+The Shrine Board has also constructed and maintains a sports complex in Katra town, which includes badminton and tennis courts along with a gymnasium and a sports stadium.
+The sports complex has produced sportspersons like Sheetal Devi and Rakesh Kumar, both of whom won bronze medals at the Paris Paralympics in 2024.

-The Shrine Board is the patron of the Shri Mata Vaishno Devi Narayana Super Speciality Hospital in Katra, which is run in collaboration with Narayana Healthcare.
+The Shrine Board is the patron of the Shri Mata Vaishno Devi Narayana Super Speciality Hospital in Katra, which is run in collaboration with Narayana Health.
 The Shrine Board also runs a medical college, the Shri Mata Vaishno Devi Institute of Medical Excellence and a nursing institute, the Shri Mata Vaishno Devi College of Nursing at Katra town.
-The Shrine Board also oversees the Shri Mata Vaishno Devi University and runs a gurukul for secondary students at Banganga.
+The Shrine Board oversees the Shri Mata Vaishno Devi University and runs a gurukul for secondary students at Banganga.

 The shrine board operates battery vehicle services on the Bhawan-Himkoti-Ardhkuwari route, especially for senior citizens and persons with disabilities who receive special quotas for the service.
 The shrine board also operates helipads at Sanjhichhat and Panchi on the yatra track and at Katra, allowing pilgrims to reach Bhawan via air.
 A cablecar service has been in operation since 2018 for transporting pilgrims along the Bhawan-Bhairon route.

 The shrine board also operates a nursery for plant conservation and undertakes drives for afforestation of the Trikuta hills.
-The shrine board also publishes a quarterly newsletter, Trikuta to apprise the public of its developmental works and on yatra statistics.
+The shrine board also publishes a quarterly newsletter, Trikuta, to inform the public of its developmental works and on yatra statistics.